Queen Victoria is a modern Cunard Queen.

 With an onboard atmosphere reminiscent of Cunard Liners from days gone by, Queen Victoria is just small enough to transit the Panama Canal allowing her to partake in the other Cunard tradition of annual world cruises.
 Following her 2017 refurbishment, the ship is revitalised and ready to enter her second decade of service.

-Queen Victoria: A Photographic Journey takes the reader on a voyage of a lifetime through the public rooms of this stately ship.
-From her ornate Victorian styled Grand Lobby to the lavishly decorated Royal Court Theatre (complete with box seats) the reader can experience Queen Victoria from the comfort of their living room!
+Freshly updated following the 2017 refit, the new edition of Queen Victoria: A Photographic Journey takes the reader on a voyage of a lifetime through the public rooms of this stately ship.
+From her ornate Victorian styled Grand Lobby to the lavishly decorated Royal Court Theatre (complete with box seats) to the new Chartoom complete with star-chart theme; you can experience Queen Victoria from the comfort of their living room!

 Each room is described in detailed narrative with complementing photographs showcasing every major public room aboard.
-After exploring the ship’s public areas, readers are able to adjourn to their stateroom – whether in Queens, Princess or Britannia Grade – and enjoy exploring the differences between Queen Victoria’s stately accommodation…more…
+After exploring the ship’s public areas, readers are able to adjourn to their stateroom – whether in Queens, Princess, Britannia Club or Britannia Grade – and enjoy exploring the differences between Queen Victoria’s stately accommodation…more…